Abdul2/ubunturecovery/README.md

 # ubunturecovery
-how to recover from boot sector ubuntu
+how to recover from boot sector failure - ubuntu

 in the case that your machine drops to initramfs boot